-An additional reason for gathering in a single, effective document a plan for the changes to encourage growth is that they are scattered about in various reports and statements.
-In this respect the government's policy does not constitute a "concept", does not offer a "vision" of a growing, modernizing, prospering Hungary that has moved out of its rut.
-Yet such a vision would lend confidence and hope, engendering a new propensity to invest and bring capital into the country.
+An additional reason for gathering, in a single, effective document, a plan for the changes to encourage growth is that they are scattered about in various reports and statements.
+In this respect the government's policy does not constitute a "concept", nor does it offer a "vision" of a growing, modernizing, prospering Hungary that has moved out of its rut.
+Yet, such a vision would lend confidence and hope, engendering a new propensity to invest and bring capital into the country.

-Improving stability.
+5.2 Improving stability.
 Having discussed the various imbalances individually in previous parts of this study, I would like now to make some comments summing up my views.

-I fully support the efforts to reduce the budget deficit and the trade and current-account deficits, and resist the acceleration of inflation.
+I fully support the efforts to reduce the budget deficit and the trade and currentaccount deficits, and resist the acceleration of inflation.
 I agree that a major shift is needed in the ratio of investment to consumption, in the former's favor.
-I also agree that a major shift is needed in the ratio of exports to domestic consumption, in the former's favor.
-But I must add quite emphatically to this endorsement that it is desirable to achieve all this at the prevailing level of macro-demand, or in the future with a steadily rising level of macro-demand, not at the price of a fall in macro-demand.
-A curb on real consumption is unavoidable, but it should be applied only to an extent that is matched by the increment in investment and exports.
+I also agree that a major shift is needed in the ratio of exports to domestic consumption, in the former's favor, but I must add quite emphatically to this endorsement that it is desirable to achieve all this at the prevailing level of macro-demand, or only with minimum contraction, and in the future with a steadily rising level of macro-demand, not at the price of a new radical fall in macro-demand.
+A curb on real consumption is unavoidable, but it should be compensated as much as possible by the increment in investment and exports.
 In other words, the total demand for production, and so total production, should not be allowed to fall during the course of the adjustment.

 I do not recommend an irresponsible, amateurish "dynamization" of the economy.
-But it is one thing to refrain from that and another to initiate a further recession.
+It is one thing to refrain from that and another to initiate a further large recession.